-The camera uses an industrial CoaXPress interface with an ARRI custom connector to connect the MVF-2 viewfinder with the camera.
-The interface transmits power, video and control data.
-The VF 1 connectors supports cable lengths of up to 5 m (16.4 ft).
-The VF connector supports hot plugging and comes without a key, so the viewfinder cables plug in regardless of the connector's orientation.
+The camera uses industrial CoaXPress interfaces with a custom ARRI connector to connect the MVF-2 viewfinder and the Camera Control Monitor CCM-1 with the camera.
+The interface transmits power, video and control data and supports cable lengths of up to 10 m (33 ft).
+The VF connector comes without a key, so the VF cables plug in regardless of their orientation.